We are delighted that you are considering Yavneh College to educate, inspire and support your child during their crucial high school years.

 What do you do to help my child settle in?

-The first time your child will come to Yavneh College will be to sit their Cognitive Assessment Tests around April time but, we will let you know the exact date.
+When your child attends Secondary Transition Day on 11 July 2024 they will sit their CATs testing.
 The information we receive from these tests is invaluable and helps us to understand your child’s learning needs and strengths.
 These are not tests which can (or should!) be studied for and we try to make the process as relaxed as possible.
 On this day, pupils will get to meet each other, find their way around the campus and will receive refreshments over the course of the day.
-The day will run from approximately 8.45 until 13.30.

-Thursday July 6th is the county-wide Transition Day.
+Thursday July 11th is the county-wide Transition Day.
 On this day we run a Yavneh College taster day for our new pupils.
 Pupils move from class to class as they would on a normal school day and they get to try out some lessons Yavneh College style!
 In this way pupils will begin to get a feel for their way around the school and the manner in which a school day functions.
-This day will also include a more thorough tour around the school with a Year 7 buddy (a pupil who is coming to the end of their first year at Yavneh College) who will also be able to answer any questions from a pupil’s perspective!

 Later that evening, we will invite all parents into school to hear about everything they need to know from the Senior Team.
-By the end of that day, your child will know who is in their form class and you will be given a Form List and Neighbours List which will help you organise rotas, and ‘playdates’ for your child in advance of them starting at school.
+By the end of that day, your child will know who is in their form class.

-After a few weeks, the whole of Year 7 undertakes a fun-filled activity day with Mr Hodgkinson the Head of Year, Year 7 tutors and the Pastoral Manager Mrs Chweidan.
+After a few weeks, the whole of Year 7 undertakes a fun-filled activity day with the Head of Year, Year 7 tutors and other staff members.
 This day is invaluable for pupils to really bond as a year group.
 They get to help one another to solve problems, scale walls and importantly, build friendships.

 Throughout their time at Yavneh College pupils are repeatedly reminded about the Pastoral Managers and the manner in which they can help pupils deal with any problems, upset or concerns and never is this more the case than for a Year 7 pupil in the first few weeks of the school year.
-Your child may meet Mrs Chweidan or, Mr Hodgkinson when they visit your child’s primary school.
-Year 7s know that they will see their form tutor every morning and that they can turn to them if they feel that they need additional support – but they also know that Mrs Chweidan is also available to offer extra support in settling in.
+Year 7s know that they will see their form tutor every morning and that they can turn to them if they feel that they need additional support.

 How you do you make sure you understand my child as an individual?